-One of the keys to eating healthy is to have something prepared ahead of time … or at least have a plan.
+One of the keys to eating healthy is to have some healthy options prepared ahead of time … or at least have a general plan.
 Otherwise, when you’re hungry and in a rush, it’s too easy or tempting to grab something “quick” that usually isn’t so healthy.

-I try to have a good plan at the beginning of the week of what I’m going to be eating that week … or at the very least, a rough idea.
+I try to have a good meal plan at the beginning of my week of what I’m going to be eating that week … or at the very least, a rough idea.
 However, the last two weeks were really busy for me, and I found myself “winging it” every day.

 I can get away with this for a few days by using leftovers, or I often have cooked rice or quinoa in the frig that I can use as a base for a quick meal, or sometimes I have something in my freezer.
 But this week it eventually caught up with me, and on Wednesday I found myself at lunchtime with nothing to eat and very little time.